-RI Hospital: Standardized road test results differ from older adults' natural drivingDecember 5th, 2012 in Health /
+RI Hospital: Standardized road test results differ from older adults' natural drivingDecember 5, 2012 in Medicine & Health / Health

 If you're thinking that little old lady driving 35 miles per hour in the passing lane shouldn't be behind the wheel, you may be right.
 Studies at Rhode Island Hospital, and elsewhere, have shown that our driving abilities decline with age, and for those with cognitive issues such as dementia, it can be even worse.